 During our trip to Salt Lake City in April, I was blown away by just how many hiking trails Salt Lake City had to offer!
-There are plenty of easy Salt Lake City hiking trails, but this list will include a variety of difficulty level because some of the views are definitely worth the hike!
+There are plenty of easy Salt Lake City hiking trails, but this list will include a variety of difficulty levels because some of the views are definitely worth the hike!
+This isn’t a comprehensive list of all hiking trails near Salt Lake City, but these hikes should definitely be on top of your to-do list if you’re visiting Salt Lake City.

 You don’t have to climb a mountain to see some amazing view of the city and nearby mountains!
-These hiking trails near Salt Lake City can be done in a few hours and won’t require a ton of energy expenditure.
+These easy hikes near Salt Lake City can be done in a few hours and won’t require a ton of energy expenditure.

 Let’s start with the first hike I did in Salt Lake City.
 Donut Falls is an incredible feat of nature that would have been so epic for photos, but unfortunately, it was still covered in snow when we went, so I wasn’t able to get photos of the waterfall.
 Donut Falls gets its name because the water falls through a donut-shaped hole in the side of the mountain.
 The combination of the water and light coming through the hole makes for stunning photos.
 The trail is about is only about 1.5 miles long, so it’s a great starter hike if you’re visiting Salt Lake City.